madhusudancs/PL241-MCS-Compiler/README.rst

 What additional libraries are required to run this compiler?
 ------------------------------------------------------------

-Since an off the register allocator is implemeted using an off-the-shelf SAT solver (which is hard coded to be **glucose** at the moment, you will have to download the source code from **glucose**'s website: http://www.lri.fr/~simon/?page=glucose and compile the source.
+Since the register allocator is implemeted using an off-the-shelf SAT solver (which is hard coded to be **glucose** at the moment, you will have to download the source code from **glucose**'s website: http://www.lri.fr/~simon/?page=glucose and compile the source.
 The binary should be available on your system path and with the exact name *glucose_static*.

 Other than this and the standard Python 2.7 installation, you will not want any additional libraries.
 Deliberate care has been taken not to use any